Noga Erez: 2021–present: Kids and The Vandalist

-On January 13, 2021, Erez announced her second studio album, Kids.
-It was released on March 26, 2021.
-On April 12, 2021, she appeared on Jimmy Kimmel Live, performing the album's first single, "Views".
+On 13 January 2021, Erez announced her second studio album, Kids.
+It was released on 26 March 2021.
+On 12 April 2021, she appeared on Jimmy Kimmel Live, performing the album's first single, "Views".

 In June 2022 it was reported that Erez had signed a new record deal with Neon Gold Records/Atlantic Records.
-On August 31, 2022, Erez collaborated with the rock band Weezer on a remix of the band's song "Records".
-On September 16, 2022, Erez collaborated with the American rapper Missy Elliott on a remix of Erez's song "Nails".
-On September 16 and 17, 2022, Erez was the opening act for the British band Florence and the Machine at Madison Square Garden.
+On 31 August 2022, Erez collaborated with the rock band Weezer on a remix of the band's song "Records".
+On 16 September 2022, Erez collaborated with the American rapper Missy Elliott on a remix of Erez's song "Nails".
+On 16 and 17 September 2022, Erez was the opening act for the British band Florence and the Machine at Madison Square Garden.
 In June 2023, she performed with British artist, Robbie Williams at his Tel Aviv concert.
 They performed his 2000 song, "Kids", which he previously recorded with Kylie Minogue.

 In September 2024, she released her third studio album, The Vandalist.
 The album features collaborations with Robbie Williams, Eden Ben Zaken, Dillom and Flyana Boss.
-It is her first album release with Neon Gold Records/Atlantic Records.
-The making of the album was documented in the upcoming yesDOCU documentary, Noga.
-The film, directed by Benji and Jono Bergmann, delves into producing an album amid complex personal and geopolitical challenges.
-The Robbie Williams collaboration, "Danny", was released as a single on18 September 2024.
+The Robbie Williams collaboration, "Danny", was released as a single on 18 September 2024.
+It was her first album release with Neon Gold Records/Atlantic Records.
+The making of the album was documented in Noga, a film directed by Benji and Jono Bergmann.
+The documentary was released in 2026 and delves into producing an album amid personal and geopolitical challenges.

 In November 2024, Erez joined the Summer Carnival tour of Pink for two concerts in Tulsa and Arlington in the United States.

+In April 2026, Erez became the first Israeli singer to perform at the Coachella festival.
+Her other bookings for 2026 include the Austin City Limits Music Festival in October.

+In May 2026 she released the single "I Love You", a collaboration with Armani White.

 Influences

 Erez's musical style draws influences from alternative, electronic music, and sample-based hip hop, but is also strongly influenced by political circumstances both in her country and globally, though she has been reticent to describe her work as political.
 In an interview with The Guardian, Erez describes her songs as her way to "process the issues that bother me about the world".
 Her music also references her musical influences such as Flying Lotus, Björk, Frank Ocean or Kendrick Lamar.
-With a mix of drum computers, synthesizers, and vocals she describes the chaos in the environment she grew up with, through bass-heavy and danceable tunes.